Powerlearnproject/se-day1-assignment-Prof-want/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

+The Advent of High-Level Programming Languages:
+The introduction of high-level programming languages such as FORTRAN (1957), COBOL (1959), and ALGOL (1960) was a major milestone in software engineering

+The Software Crisis and the Birth of Software Engineering as a Discipline: By the late 1960s, the growing complexity of software systems led to what was known as the "software crisis."

+The Rise of Object-Oriented Programming: Object-oriented programming (OOP) emerged as a powerful paradigm in the 1980s, with languages like C++ (1985) and Java (1995) gaining popularity.

 List and briefly explain the phases of the Software Development Life Cycle.